+Students experiencing an exposure or injury must notify the agency preceptor and WVU SON faculty of the exposure or injury and be treated according to the agency protocol.
 Students must immediately report any health incident to the CRNA/MD with whom they are working and to the Clinical Coordinator or Chief CRNA.
 They are required to complete the treatment and documentation required by the facility and the SON Incident Report Form.
 When treatment is not available in the clinical agency, the student should be referred to Student Health Service.
 Follow-up care is the responsibility of the student through his/her primary health providers.
-All costs related to treatment are the responsibility of the student.
+All costs related to testing and treatment are the responsibility of the student.